CDRT/docs/dm/dm_policies.md

 This page will present the policies found in the Dock Manager ADMX template, along with the OMA-URIs which can be used to configure the application on clients.

-Refer to the [Dock Manager blog article](dm/dm) on how to create the Win32 app and for steps on how to ingest the Dock Manager ADMX in Intune.

 ### **General**

 ### Ask Before Firmware Update